merandagp/MMMTranscripts/TheSidewalk.md

 Me: I sometimes think about who will be travelling the sidewalks of Mechanicsville in 5 years.

-Me: A young professional couple with their furbaby prancing proudly in front of them. *dog barking*
+Me: A young professional couple with their furbaby prancing proudly in front of them. *Dog barking*

 Me: A bright-eyed toddler stumbling along under the watchful gaze of their grandfather.